 You just look to the northern horizon and there you can see Snaefell and the rest of the island running down towards Port St Mary in the south.

 In the foreground and to the north east is the Skerries Rock and Lighthouse and Carmel Head.

 And as we swung our view westwards, again seeing Slieve Donard as the beautiful sky went through the spectrum of colours, we saw the Wicklow mountains south of Dublin Bay.

-also easier to see than their cousins, the Mournes, further morth.
+These mountains are also easier to see than their cousins, the Mournes, further morth.